Saba Capital Management, L.P.: Saba Capital Launches Campaign to Deliver Value to Shareholders of Seven U.K. Investment Trusts

 Paul Kazarian.
 See bio above.

-Doug Hirsch is an investment expert with experience serving on the Board of Directors of several investment funds and a formerly publicly traded U.K. company.
+Doug Hirsch has significant investment experience, which includes serving on the Board of Directors of several investment funds and an affiliate of a formerly publicly traded U.K. company.

 Henderson Opportunities Trust PLC (HOT:LSE)